 Luis Miguel is a partner of Von Wobeser y Sierra.
 For more than twenty-three years he has been advising multinationals and their Mexican affiliates in international trade, customs and tax.
-He is part of the ESG practice group (Environmental, Social and Governance).
+He is part of the ESG practice (Environmental, Social and Governance), as well as the Automotive & Manufacturing, Consumer Goods and Pharmaceutical & Life Sciences industry groups.

 His practice encompasses all areas of international trade and customs.
 He assists in the planning, establishment and operation in Mexico of original equipment manufacturers (OEM) and auto parts entities in the IMMEX programs (Tier 1, Tier 2 and Tier 3), including their specific tax and merchandise transfer regimes.
-He also advises manufacturing and maquiladora companies of the automotive, pharmaceutical and consumer goods industries relative to sector registries; VAT, Excise Tax and Authorized Economic Operator certifications; classification and verification of origin under international treaties (such as the USMCA, the treaty with Europe and the ACE-55), and antidumping procedures.
-He specializes in the reconstruction of the inventory control systems, or annexes 24 and 31, of the IMMEX companies, helping them to avoid exorbitant tax liabilities or possible closure, dissolution and liquidation.
+He also advises manufacturing and maquiladora companies of the automotive, pharmaceutical and consumer goods industries relative to sector registries; VAT, Excise Tax and Authorized Economic Operator certifications; classification and verification of origincunder international treaties (such as the USMCA, the treaty with Europe and the ACE-55), and antidumping procedures.
+He specializes in the reconstruction of the inventory control systems, or annexes 24 and 30, of the IMMEX companies, helping them to avoid exorbitant tax liabilities or possible closure, dissolution and liquidation.

 He has participated in innumerable asset transfer operations between manufacturing and maquiladoras enterprises and their parent companies abroad, including the winding down of the operation and the termination of the legal existence of the largest auto parts group in the country, during a bankruptcy process in the United States.